Koromix/rygel/src/rekkord/README.md

 This command will initialize the repository with a random 256-bit master key.

 The command will give you this **master key** in base64 form.

+> [!IMPORTANT]
-You should **store it in a secure place**, it can be used to reset user accounts and passwords (see below).
-However, if it leaks, everyone will be able to decrypt your snapshots.
+> You should **store it in a secure place**, it can be used to reset user accounts and passwords (see below).
+> However, if it leaks, everyone will be able to decrypt your snapshots!

 The **write-only key** (public key) is derived from this master key (secret key).